freddedotme/Minderwertig/README.md

 # Minderwertig
 [![Heroku App Status](http://heroku-shields.herokuapp.com/minderwertig)](https://minderwertig.herokuapp.com)

 A taxi booking system created as a student project for the course *System Design with a User Perspective* at Uppsala University.
+The name Minderwertig is supposed to be opposite of Uber (big taxi company), some people have mentioned that it do have a negative meaning as well, and of course we didn't think of this when this was created.

 Minderwertig is a web application (Javascript/Vue).